Shmipi/PathFinderProject/README.md

 # PathFinderProject
-This was a project that was due for a university course in Java and GUI
+This was a project that was due for a university course in Java and GUI.
+It is a program designed to calculate travel routes between various cities (nodes).
+One can even place nodes and create new connections (edges) between them.
+All of this is visualized in a simple GUI done in JavaFX.